Wildwood Crest School District: Board of education

 The district's board of education, comprised of five members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with either one or two seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.

-Previously the district had nine board members, but in 1936 voters changed that number to five.
+In 1936, voters reduced the number of board members from nine to five.